shopware/developer-portal/QUICK-START.md

 # Quick start for Shopware Docs CLI

-_TThis document covers the most basic steps for working with the CLI in your repository.
+_This document covers the most basic steps for working with the CLI in your repository.
 You can find more detailed information on the CLI in the [./DOCS.md](./DOCS.md) file._

 In this introduction, you will learn how to: